diefenbach/django-lfs/docs/developer/settings.rst

 Settings
 ========

-These are settings specific for LFS.
-For Django's default settings which are relevant for LFS (within ``lfs_project/settings``) please visit `Django settings
+These are settings specific for LFS which can be changed within ``lfs_project/settings``.
+For Django's default settings which are also relevant for LFS, please visit `Django settings
 <http://docs.djangoproject.com/en/dev/ref/settings/>`_ for an explanation.

 .. _settings_miscellaneous: